NASG Advocacy & Action Network

 NAAN Meeting, March 31st, 2025

-Dr. Germán Gallego practices medicine in Colombia, focusing on sexual and reproductive health.
+Dr. Germán Gallego, an OB/GYN is in the Ministry of Health in Colombia.
 Dr. Gallego discussed how surveillance of “near miss” instances where mothers almost died in childbirth led to the development and distribution of kits containing drugs, supplies, and tools that can help providers prevent maternal mortality.
 These Obstetric Emergency Kits did not initially include the NASG, but through Dr. Gallego’s advocacy, NASGs were included.
 Dr. Gallego discussed the challenges of NASG implementation and usage, such as ensuring proper NASG training for all providers and facilities.
 Dr. Gallego has also been involved in efforts to improve the data monitoring of maternal safety in Colombia.
 Current monitoring indicates improved maternal safety and reduced maternal death across Colombia.

 Presenter: María Fernanda Escobar, MD